enzomar/KSELK/README.md

 - Elasticsearch
 - Kibana
 Then you subimitted and run
-- an intercative spark job writen in python that consumes Kafka records and print to consolle Finally you have simultated the production of Kafka records.
+- an intercative spark job writen in python that consumes Kafka records and print to consolle.
+Finally you have simultated the production of Kafka records.

 ***Usefull link***